 - Tell yourself you are having a flashback.
 You are not losing control or going mad.
 Flashbacks are a temporary and natural reaction to surviving trauma. ‘

 - Ground yourself in PRESENT.
 Think where you are at present.
 Remind yourself of the moment that you live in NOW.
 Look around.
 Use your sense to get a hang of what is going on now.
 What can you hear and see?
-Maybe it was a familiar scent or a song you just heard triggered the flashbacks.
+Maybe it was a familiar scent or a song you just heard that triggered the flashbacks.
 Try and remember what that certain thing is.
-So that, you can prepare yourself in future.
+So that you can prepare yourself for the future.
 Try to remember your name, the date and the time.
 Do these and they would help you control your thoughts.

 - Sometimes you may decide the best thing to do is to confront this haunting memory.
-Letting part of yourself stay in the present, whilst allowing yourself to remember the past could help during a flashback.
-Take long deep breaths, and focus on your breathing as the memory flows.
+Letting part of yourself stay in the present while allowing yourself to remember the past could help during a flashback.
+Take long, deep breaths, and focus on your breathing as the memory flows.
 Deeply breath in for a count of 5 and breath out for a count of 5.
 As you breathe, place your palm on your tummy and watch it rise and fall.

 - If you can, try not to “confront the flashback.”
 This may be very tough.
 But if you try to distract yourself or ignore the memories, they may become stronger as they try to emerge.

 - Truth be told, Flashbacks can be hectic.
 It may take hours or even days before you feel normal again.
 After a flashback, take time for yourself.
-Having a relaxing bath or listening to your favorite music can help calm yourself.
+Having a relaxing bath or listening to your favourite music can help calm you.
 Therefore, after a flashback, take some time for yourself.

 Anxiety, worry, and panic are common reactions among survivors of sexual violence.
-If these emotions grow serious and you have them more than a few weeks, chances are you may be suffering from post-traumatic stress disorder.
+If these emotions grow serious and you have had them more than a few weeks, chances are you may have post-traumatic stress disorder.
 To put it another way, if you have feelings of worry which trouble your day-to-day life, you are likely to have PTSD.